IanYang0816/persam-reproduction/data/README.md

 ## Reproduction Reminder

+To reproduce our results:

+1. Clone the official PerSAM repository.
+2. Download PerSeg from the official PerSAM README.
+3. Download `sam_vit_h_4b8939.pth`.
-To reproduce our results, first prepare the data and checkpoint in the expected structure, then run the scripts in the `code/` folder or follow the commands in the root `README.md`.
+4. Put the dataset and checkpoint in the expected structure above.
+5. Follow the commands in the root `README.md`.